tastejs/PropertyCross/native/README.md

 Native PropertyCross
 ====================

-These are the native implementations of the Property Finder application, included as reference.
+These are the native implementations of the Property Cross application, included as reference.

 ## Introduction